Author Dana Lacy Amarisa talks about the Be a Bridge project and how it started

-The biggest surprise that’s come from writing Condolences Pocket Guide has been that, in studying how best to explain condolences to others, my own heart has healed.
-Why I’m surprised, I don’t know, because the whole premise of my book is that when we drop our guard and speak from our heart to someone in pain, we all get healed in the process.
+The biggest surprise that snuck into place while I studied how best to help others say helpful condolences, was that my own heart has healed.
+I don’t know why I’m surprised, because the whole premise of my book is about how when we drop our guard and speak from our heart to someone in pain, we all get healed in the process.

-… offering Consolation Coaching to hospital staff and civic groups,
+… offering Condolences Coaching to improve staff retention and patient satisfaction at hospitals, civic groups and end-of-life groups,

 … and offering the Let’s Talk Forum to everyone!

-Together, we can learn to offer Be a Bridge style condolences to a grieving friend, and make a real difference in their life.
+Together, we can learn to offer Be a Bridge-style condolences to a grieving friend, and make a positive difference in their life.

-To help ease conversations with grievers by encouraging and educating their family and friends about consolation
+To help ease conversations with grievers by encouraging and educating family, friends and professional organizations about consolation.